SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 #.
 We calculate TF binding affinities for an example data set of 93 TFs and aggregate those to gene-TF scores using *TEPIC*.
 TF affinities are a quantitative measure of TF binding to a distinct genomic region.
 #.
 A logistic regression classifier is learned that uses changes in TF gene scores between two samples to predict which genes are up/down- regulated between them.
 Investigating the features of the model allows the inference of potentially interesting regulators that are correlated to the observed expression changes.

+Please check the `documentation <https://github.com/SchulzLab/TEPIC/blob/master/docs/Description.pdf>`_ for details on the method.

 We provide a script that automatically performs steps (1) and (2) as well as necessary data processing and formatting steps (See `DYNAMITE documentation <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`_ for details).
 All files used in this step are available in ``/EpigenomicsTutorial-ISMB2017/session2/Step3/input``.
 Additionally, we require the mm10 reference genome, which you should have downloaded while installing *HINT*.

+Note that we precomputed the differential gene expression estimates.
+Computing those is neither part of the actual tutorial nor of the *DYNAMITE* workflow.
+However a tool you could use to compute differential gene/transcript expression is `Cuffdiff <http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/>`_.

 **1.** Assure that you are in the directory ``EpigenomicsTutorial-ISMB2017/output/session2``, otherwise *cd* to that directory.